Wollffus/esx_defib/README.md

 -esx_ambulancejob
 -add defib's to your db

-Open the defibrillator repitory attached to this, copy that code into your client side ambulance job
+Open the defibrillator respitory attached to this, copy that code into your client side ambulance job

 HOW TO ADD DEFIB TO DB:
 run this in your database sql query and adjust to your server limits